Surface Duo 2

-The Surface Duo 2 is a discontinued dual-touchscreen Android smartphone manufactured by Microsoft.
+The Surface Duo 2 is a discontinued dual-touchscreen Android smartphone manufactured by Microsoft that is part of the Surface product family.
 Announced during a hardware-oriented event on September 22, 2021, it is the successor to the original Surface Duo.

 Specifications

 Hardware

 The Surface Duo 2 uses a similar folio form factor to the first-generation model, although it is slightly thicker to accommodate a larger battery, and now offered in a new black color option.
 It features a pair of 5.8-inch OLED displays with a 90 Hz refresh rate, with their innermost edges being curved over the side.
 This is used as part of a new feature known as the "Glance Bar", which allows notifications and other content to be displayed along its spine.
 As with the Surface Duo, it supports Surface Pen styluses, including the concurrently-unveiled Surface Slim Pen 2.

 The device uses the Qualcomm Snapdragon 888 5G system-on-chip, adding 5G and near-field communication (NFC) support that was not present on the original Surface Duo.
 It also has an increased 8 GB of RAM compared to the 6 GB of its predecessor, dual speakers, and a fingerprint reader in its power button.
 The Surface Duo 2 has both front and rear-facing cameras, with the rear camera array featuring a 12-megapixel lens, 16-megapixel wide-angle lens, and a 12-megapixel telephoto lens.